-COVID-19 vaccine during pregnancy
+COVID vaccine and pregnancy

 Many questions have recently been asked about whether you should take the COVID vaccine during pregnancy.
 Currently, the CDC and ACOG (American College for Obstetricians and Gynecologists) advise that health care and frontline essential workers may choose to take it.
 If you contract COVID-19 while pregnant, there is a risk of adverse pregnancy outcomes; you’re also more likely to end up in hospital needing breathing support.

 Although none of the vaccine trials specifically included pregnant women as a target group initially, some women in the studies fell pregnant.
 These women were being monitored and none of them showed any side effects for their babies as of the time this article was published.

 While the data to guide vaccine decision-making was lacking, this is not the case now.
 Recently, ACOG conducted a cohort study of the impact of the COVID-19 vaccine on pregnant women.
 The COVID-19 mRNA vaccines generated robust humoral immunity in pregnant with similar immunogenicity observed in non-pregnant women.
 Vaccine-induced immune responses were even greater than the response to natural infection.

 There are 2 things you should know about the vaccine:

 - They don’t contain the live virus and thus cannot give you COVID-19.